 In today’s world, graphs and charts are one of the most essential tools to represent data, and they are making trends in different aspects.
-They are widely used in various sectors to convey the information visually and to make sense of data.
+They are widely used in various sectors to convey information visually and to make sense of data.

 A chart is a graphical representation of data in symbols whereas graphs portray the relationship between different data in less space.